parseablehq/parseable/README.md

 </div>

-Parseable is a lightweight, cloud-native log storage and analysis engine.
-It can use either a local drive or S3 (and compatible stores) for long-term data storage.
+Parseable is a lightweight, cloud native log observability engine.
+It can use either a local drive or S3 (and compatible stores) for backend data storage.

 Parseable is written in Rust and uses Apache Arrow and Parquet as underlying data structures.
 Additionally, it uses a simple, index-free mechanism to organize and query data allowing low latency, and high throughput ingestion and query.